MarcinKilarski/Website-Audit/seo.md

 Short URLs are easier for users to remember and type into a browser, while long URLs add unnecessary complexity.
 When Google has two pages with identical or very similar content and authority, [they prefer to show the page with the shorter URL](https://www.youtube.com/watch?time_continue=1138&v=4FkSZIW6d48).

 You should make your URL descriptive, but short.
 Ideally, an URL should not exceed 80 characters, which is around 7-8 words.
 The fewer words in the URL, the better.
 In fact, Matt Cutts (Google's former Head of Web Spam Team) [said](http://www.stephanspencer.com/matt-cutts-interview/): ‘If you have got three, four or five words in your URL, that can be perfectly normal.
-As it gets a little longer, then it starts to look a little worse.’
+As it gets a little longer, then it starts to look a little worse.'

 Content Management Systems often automatically create an URL from the title of the page.
-Unfortunately, this can make the URL very long by including all the ‘stop words’ like ‘at’, ‘in’, ‘under’, ‘the’, which are not needed there.
+Unfortunately, this can make the URL very long by including all the ‘stop words' like ‘at', ‘in', ‘under', ‘the', which are not needed there.
 These words are ignored by search engines when they scan the address of your page, and you should aim to avoid using them in the address of your pages.

 Moreover, when you try to create a new page or post and use the same URL that another page on your site already has, your system may automatically add a version number to the end of that page URL (e.g. example.ie/contact-2).
 This may not look professional and confuse some users, especially if it occurs on important business pages.
 You should also avoid this.